Spectral characterization of shadowing for linear operators on Hilbert spaces: Preliminaries

 10pt \begin{proposition} Let $X$ be a complex Hilbert space and $T\in GL(X)$.
 If operators~$\mathcal B$ and~$\mathcal S$ are defined as above, then the following statements are equivalent. \begin{enumerate}[label={(\roman*)},itemindent=1em] \item[\rm (i)] $T$ has the shadowing property. \item[\rm (ii)] $\mathcal S$ is surjective. \item[\rm (iii)] $\mathcal B$ is bounded below. \end{enumerate} \end{proposition} 10pt

-The first part of the proposition, the equivalence of~(i) and~(ii), has been established by Cirilo~{\it et al.}~\cite[Proposition~3]{Cir}.
+The first part of the proposition, the equivalence of~(i) and~(ii), is well-known (see \cite{Pil}, \cite[Lemma~10]{Ber} and \cite[Proposition~3]{Cir})).
+The above formulation is taken from \cite[Proposition~3]{Cir}.
 The proof of the second part will be based on a surjectivity criterion for Banach space operators formulated in the next proposition.
 Recall that if $X$ is a complex Banach space and $T\in L(X)$, then the (normed-space) adjoint operator~$T'\in L(X')$ is defined by $T'(f)=f\circ T$ for $f\in X'$, where~$X'$ denotes the dual space of~$X$, the space of all bounded linear forms $f\colon X\rightarrow\mathbb C$.

 10pt \begin{proposition} {\rm \cite[Chap.~II, Par.~9, Theorem~5, p.~86]{Mul}} If $X$ is complex Banach space and $T\in L(X)$, then the following statements are equivalent. \begin{enumerate}[label={(\roman*)},itemindent=1em] \item[\rm (i)] $T'$ is surjective. \item[\rm (ii)] $T$ is bounded below. \end{enumerate} \end{proposition} 10pt